hanabi/hanabi.github.io/variant-specific/Pink.md

 * First, read the section on the *[Pink Play Clue Lie](#the-pink-play-clue-lie-with-a-mismatched-play-clue-that-touches-other-cards)*.
 * In the *Pink Play Clue Lie*, *Pink Promise* is violated when giving a *Play Clue* to a playable pink card.
 However, no special actions need to be taken from anyone else on the team, because the lie will automatically resolve when the card is played.
-* However, it is also possible to give a *Pink Play Clue Lie* that will **not** resolve automatically.
+* In some special situations, it is possible to give a *Pink Play Clue Lie* that will **not** resolve automatically.
 In this situation, the next player must play a card to "fix" the lie.
 * For example, in a 3-player game:
   * It is the first turn of the game and nothing is played on the stacks.
   * Alice gives a number 2 clue to Cathy, touching a pink 1 on slot 2.
 (Cathy does not have a playable card on slot 1.)